The Difference Between Concept

 might make a napkin sketch to get approval on an idea from the decision

-maker (which could be classified as concept art), but the end result is
+maker (which could be classified as Concept), but the end result is

 usually something far more detailed than

-what concept art has to be, since your end result is seen by the public
+what a concept has to be, since your end result is seen by the public

 as the final result of the project.